linxule/linxule.github.io/_portfolio/portfolio-2.md

 * [Chicago Academic.css](https://linxule.github.io/files/css/chicago-academic.css): based on [The Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html)
 * [AMJ Academic.css](https://linxule.github.io/files/css/amj-academic.css): based on the [Academy of Management Journal Style Guide for Authors] (http://aom.org/publications/amj/styleguide/).
 The library at the University of Queensland also provides a useful [guide to AMJ referencing style](https://guides.library.uq.edu.au/amj-version-for-printing).
 * [Academic CV.css](https://linxule.github.io/files/css/academic-cv.css)
-* [Academic Peer Review.css](https://linxule.github.io/files/css/academic-review.css): based on [Academy of Management's Reviewer Guidelines](http://aom.org/annualmeeting/reviewerguidelines/), particularly the [Sample Review by Macro Editor](https://aom.org/uploadedFiles/Publications/AMJ/ReviewsbyMacroEditors.pdf).
+* [Academic Review.css](https://linxule.github.io/files/css/academic-review.css): based on [Academy of Management's Reviewer Guidelines](http://aom.org/annualmeeting/reviewerguidelines/), particularly the [Sample Review by Macro Editor](https://aom.org/uploadedFiles/Publications/AMJ/ReviewsbyMacroEditors.pdf).
 I also use this for reading summary/notes.

 ## Formatting References

 Check out the codes of [Chicago Academic.css](https://linxule.github.io/files/css/chicago-academic.css), which is based on [The Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html).
 There is a section for formatting output of pandoc-citeproc.
 In my case, I use hanging indent, which is also used by APA style.
 Feel free to adjust the style according to your needs.

 ## Print and Share